contentful/actions-app-deploy/README.md

 ### The workflow file

 To use this GitHub action, you need to create a GitHub workflow file in your repository.
 The workflow file should be placed in the `.github/workflows` directory in your repository.
-The workflow file should be named `app-deploy.yml`.

 The contents of the workflow file should be as follows: